Yatharth806/Employee-Recruitment-Machin-Learning-Model/README .md

 # How to use?
   1.Clone the repository
+  3. it is necessary to have python install
   2.Install the required packages in "requirements.txt" file.
   Some packages are:
   numpy
   pandas
   scikit-learn
+  seaborn
+  sklearn
-  3.Run the "application.py" file And you are good to go.
+  3.Run the "app.py" file And you are good to go.

 # Conclusion:
 The "Employee Recruitment Machine Learning | Job Placement Python | HR Talent Acquisition System Python" project exemplifies the transformative power of machine learning in HR management.
 By leveraging data-driven insights, businesses can optimize their recruitment processes, identify top talent more effectively, and ultimately drive organizational success.
 As technology continues to evolve, embracing machine learning in HR practices will become increasingly essential for staying competitive in today's dynamic business landscape.